malazaysc/ts-express-challenge-starter/README.md

 npm run test
 ```

-## Live coding Tasks will be provided in the interview
+## Live coding Tasks will be provided during the interview